-Landlords and tenants in New York City, Newark, San Francisco, and other cities with rent control should be sure to get a current copy of the rent control ordinance and any regulations interpreting it.
-Check the phone book for the address and phone number of the local rent control board or contact the mayor or city manager's office.
+Landlords and tenants in cities with rent control should be sure to get a current copy of the rent control ordinance and any regulations interpreting it.
+You should be able to find this information on your local rent control board's website, or the mayor's or city manager's offices' websites.

 All states allow landlords to collect a security deposit when the tenant moves in.
 Half the states limit the amount landlords can charge, usually not more than a month or two worth of rent—the exact amount depends on the state.
 (For the maximum amount in your state, see Chart: Security Deposit Limits, State by State.)
 Many states require landlords to put deposits in a separate account, and some require landlords to pay tenants the interest on deposits.

 Landlords use the deposit to cover unpaid rent and perform needed repairs or cleaning that results from more than normal use.
 But your security deposit should not go towards remedying ordinary wear and tear during your occupancy.
 For instance, a landlord cannot withhold your deposit to pay for house cleaning, carpet cleaning, or repainting unless these chores were necessary because of your unreasonable use of the rental.
 You can protect your security deposit by recording the condition of the premises when you move in, by using a move-in checklist and/or taking pictures.
 For more information, see the article Protect Your Security Deposit When You Move In.

-Using a jargon-laden form bought at a local office supply store can spell trouble.
+Using a jargon-laden free form you find online is inviting trouble.
 These forms are often overly legalistic, may contain illegal clauses, and are probably out of date and not in sync with your state's laws.

 Nolo Resources.
 Nolo's forms are easy to understand, fair, and always up to date.
-For a Fixed-Term Residential Lease or a Month-to-Month Residential Rental Agreement, see Nolo's online forms or the book, Every Landlord's Legal Guide, by Marcia Stewart, Ralph Warner, and Janet Portman (Nolo).
+For a fixed-term residential lease or a month-to-month residential rental agreement, see Nolo's online forms or Every Landlord's Legal Guide.

 The lease or rental agreement is the key document of the tenancy, setting out important issues such as: